GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

-Create two new agents, an `idle_checker_agent` which, should filter the list of resources found by the `resource_scanner_agent`, and stores that into the session store as `idle_resources` (using the same schema as `resources` in the previous challenge).
-This agent should return back only the instances that are idle, or have a label with the key 'janitor-scheduled'.
+Create two new agents, an `resource_monitor_agent` which, should filter the list of resources found by the `resource_scanner_agent`, and stores that into the session store as `idle_resources`.
+This agent should return back only the instances that are idle.

-Then create a new sequential agent `orchestrator_agent` that calls the `resource_scanner_agent` and the `idle_checker_agent` in sequence.
+Then create a new sequential agent `orchestrator_agent` that calls the `resource_scanner_agent` and the `resource_monitor_agent` in sequence.
 Once you have created the new agents, update the `root_agent` to be the `orchestrator_agent`.

 > [!NOTE]
-> This is a very basic scenario where we're looking up average CPU utilization and letting the Agent to decide what's idle.
+> This is a very basic scenario where we're looking up basic stats and letting the Agent to decide what's idle.
 The power of the LLM based agents is however that they can also detect more advanced patterns (which is beyond the scope of this challenge)

 ### Success Criteria

-- The Agent runs both `resource_scanner_agent` and `idle_checker_agent` in sequence and updates the session store.
+- The Agent runs both `resource_scanner_agent` and `resource_monitor_agent` in sequence and updates the session store.
-- The session state contains `gce-stg-lnx-nginx-001` and `gce-sbx-lnx-blob-001` (and their details) for `idle_resources` when prompted to list the resources.
+- The session state contains `gce-dev-lnx-tomcat-001`,  `gce-dev-lnx-tomcat-002` and `gce-sbx-lnx-blob-001` (and their details) for `idle_resources` when prompted to find the idle resources.
 - The changes have been pushed to the remote Git repository.

 ### Learning Resources